actions/toolkit/docs/github-package.md

 }
 ```

-So our whole `src/main.ts` file now looks like:
+Our whole `src/main.ts` file now looks like:

 ```
 import * as core from '@actions/core';